 A "green" runny nose is not necessarily an indication of a bacterial infection, but it could be.
 You should check with your healthcare professional.
 Persistent green secretions lasting beyond five to seven days can indicate a sinus infection, in which case you may need antibiotics.

-- Q When should my child take antibiotics?
+- Q What foods should I avoid if I take antibiotics?

 - Q How can I safely take antibiotics?

 - Q Why must I take antibiotics before seeing the dentist if I have an implant?